-The Coastal and Marine Management Plan will be reviewed and updated every five years (due 2028).
+This plan will be reviewed and updated every five years (due 2028).
 Implementation will be monitored by tracking progress and success of actions and outcomes, then reassessing and identifying improvement measures for future programs.
 This will be collected annually and linked to more frequent reporting measures.
 During the period of this plan, we will investigate and establish data management and reporting systems to support improved monitoring of plan actions and deliverables.